defold/extension-gpgs/docs/index.md

 Where `use_saved_games` indicates if the [Game Saves service](https://developers.google.com/games/services/common/concepts/savedgames) should be used (0 is disabled, 1 is enabled).</p>

-If you want to retreive server auth code set `gpgs.request_server_auth_code` to 1 and provide `gpgs.client_token`.
+If you want to retrieve server auth code set `gpgs.request_server_auth_code` to 1 and provide `gpgs.client_token`.
 Client token should be configured to Web application.

 ## Usage